makinhs/makinhs/README.md

 - 📫 How to reach me **tio.makin@gmail.com**

 - 📄 Know about my experiences in my [LinkedIn profile](https://www.linkedin.com/in/marcos-silva-6277b266)

+- We are hiring at Plux Agency.
+Reach me out on my [LinkedIn profile](https://www.linkedin.com/in/marcos-silva-6277b266) and we can talk more about it ;)

 ### Blogs posts